Sage-is/WEB-Sage.Education-docs/docs/troubleshooting/compatibility.md

 title: "🌐 Browser Compatibility"
 ---

-Sage WebUI is designed for and tested on modern browsers.
+Sage.is AI-UI is designed for and tested on modern browsers.
 To ensure the best experience, we recommend using the following browser versions or later:

 ## 🚀 Supported Browsers

-Sage WebUI's core functionality specifically depends on these browser versions:
+Sage.is AI-UI's core functionality specifically depends on these browser versions:

 - **Chrome 111** 🟢 _(Released March 2023)_
 - **Safari 16.4** 🍏 _(Released March 2023)_